Embed this map on your website

 Now, amid perennial debate over whether to repeal and replace the Affordable Care Act, the fate of Medicaid expansion remains uncertain.
 However, the Nov.
 6 midterm elections proved significant as voters in three conservative states decided to expand coverage to hundreds of thousands of people, while voters in Montana chose to allow their state's Medicaid expansion to expire in 2019.

-The Daily Briefing and American Health Line editorial teams have been tracking where each state stands on Medicaid expansion, combing through lawmakers' statements, press releases, and media coverage.
-In this latest iteration of our Medicaid map, we've determined each state's position position and outlined any possible expansion efforts.
+The Daily Briefing editorial team has been tracking where each state stands on Medicaid expansion, combing through lawmakers' statements, press releases, and media coverage.
+In this latest iteration of our Medicaid map, we've determined each state's position and outlined any possible expansion efforts.

 We will continue to update this map as more information becomes available.
 Send us news, tips, and feedback by commenting below or emailing firstname.lastname@example.org.